 Last week, we talked about gardening trends that are a definite must for this new year.
-And while it was fun and definitely enlightening, the simple truth is no one’s going to march into the garden and start implementing those ideas for the moment.
+It was fun and definitely enlightening.
+But the simple truth is no one’s going to march into the garden and start implementing those ideas right now.
 It’s winter, snow abounds, the ground is frozen solid, and serious gardening is not in the cards.
 So, while we are waiting for the ground to thaw and the blessed arrival of spring, here are 7 fun and valuable kitchen DIY projects to conquer this winter.

 Today, we’re going to show you how to utilize this enforced indoor stay to do something interesting and beneficial both for now and later in the year.
 Get ready to get inspired with these kitchen upgrade ideas.

 Backsplashes are multi-functional.
 Firstly, they protect your walls from water splashes (especially those from the sink).
 Secondly, they eliminate the possibility of mold and mildew (eww) growing on said walls.
 Lastly, if done right, they provide a stunning visual display that enhances the aesthetics of your kitchen.

 In this day and age, any material can be used for your backsplash.
 For example, popular and oft-used tiles (mosaic, concrete, limestone, or ceramic) and elegant glass mirrors.
 Also, glittering metal panels (steel, tin, bronze, or copper), and even stone and wood.
 So, this winter, get your DIY tools ready and install a new and trendy backsplash for your kitchen.